nudge-now/sdk-android/README.md

 ```

 **_Caution!_**
-If user clicked contents that opens Google Play or other applications, user will leave our of your app screen.
+If a user clicked contents that opens Google Play or other applications, the user will leave your app screen.

-In this case, if you implemented onFinish() event like above example, user may see unnatural paging animation since app was temporally paused by other application.
+In this case, if you implemented onFinish() event like above example, the user may see an unnatural paging animation since the app was temporally paused by another application.

 To fix this issue, follow the steps below:

-In admin dashboard, you should change 'Close mode' to 'Override' in your event settings. (it will prevent to close view when user clicked)
+In the admin dashboard, you should change 'Close mode' to 'Override' in your event settings. (it will prevent to close view when user clicked)
 In app codes, override Activity's onResume() method like below:

 ```java